WebDevBernard/ICBC_E-Stamp_Tool/README.md

 After processing a Policy Centre transaction, double-click the "icbc_e-stamp_tool.exe - Shortcut".
 This will create a folder on your desktop called "ICBC E-Stamp Copies" with the stamped policy documents.
-The "Unsorted E-Stamp Copies" sub-folder allows you to print the stamped agent copy.
+The "ICBC Batch Copies" sub-folder allows you to print the stamped agent copy.

 ## Bonus